APA Podcast

 San Diego County Tackles Affordable Housing and Climate Change

-Dahvia Lynch, AICP, the director of Planning & Development Services for San Diego County, talks about her agency’s bold plans for housing and climate change, an accessory development unit program that helped drive a 70 percent uptick in ADUs, and an agricultural conservation program that has permanently set aside nearly 80,000 acres.
-The agency is also taking a connected approach to housing and vehicle miles traveled, while supporting electric vehicle adoption.
+Dahvia Lynch, AICP, the director of Planning & Development Services for San Diego County, talks about her agency's bold plans for housing and climate change, an accessory development unit program that helped drive a 70 percent uptick in ADUs, and an agricultural conservation program that has permanently set aside nearly 80,000 acres.
+The agency also takes a connected approach to housing and vehicle miles traveled, while supporting electric vehicle adoption.

 Cascading Hazards with Dr. Michael Greenberg